valermor/pages/README.rst

             assert_that(first_table_raw_values, equal_to(EXPECTED_LABEL_LIST))

-SamplePage is a page object class which contains a table as component.
+SamplePage is a page object class which contains a table as a component.
-We can start from writing the table.
+We can start by writing the table.
 The Table class (available in pages.standard\_components) makes this simple.

 .. code:: python